 When you consider your term life insurance, take a look at the riders that are available as some of them may appeal to you.

-Waiver of Premium Rider – This additional cost rider waives premiums in the event of total disability as defined in the policy contract.
+Waiver of Premium Rider – Waives premiums in the event of total disability as defined in the policy contract.

-Disability Income Rider – This additional cost rider will pay a monthly benefit to you if you become disabled and qualify for the benefits.
+Disability Income Rider – Will pay a monthly benefit to you if you become disabled and qualify for the benefits.

 Term Riders – Some companies offer term riders in 10, 15, and 20-year terms that can be added to your base policy.